dart-lang/language/working/augmentation-libraries/feature-specification.md

     non-final variable in the main library.
 Inside the augmenting setter, an `augment super =` expression invokes the original setter.

-*   **Augmenting a getter and/or setter with a variable:** A variable in an augmentation library can augment a getter in the main library.
-A non-final variable can augment a setter as well.
-The implicit getter and setter defined by the augmenting variable replace the getter and setter in the main library.
+*   **Augmenting a getter and/or setter with a variable:** This is a compile-time error in all cases.
+We may decide in the future to allow augmenting abstract or external getters and setters with variables, but for now you can instead use the following workaround:

-*   **Augmenting a variable with a variable:** The original storage location is discarded and the original implicit getter and setter are replaced with the new implicit ones. *In most cases, the distinction of which implicit getter/setter is kept is not visible.
-But if augmenting a `late` variable with a non-`late` one or vice versa, the bodies behave differently in user-visible ways.*
+    - Add a new field.
+    - Augment the getter and/or setter to delegate to that field.

+    If a concrete variable is augmented by a getter or setter, you **can** still augment the variable, as you are only augmenting the initializer.
+This is not considered to be augmenting the augmenting getter or setter, since those are not actually altered.

+*   **Augmenting a variable with a variable:** When augmenting a variable with a variable, the behavior differs depending on whether the original variable has a concrete implementation or not.
+Note that this concrete implementation could be one that is filled in by a compiler or other external source, if the declaration is marked `external`.

+    If the variable being augmented **does not** have a concrete implementation, then it gets one from the augmenting variable.
+This includes the backing store, the implicit getter and setter, as well as the initializer if present.

-    The original initializer expression is replaced with the augmenting variable's initializer if it has one.
-The augmenting initializer may use an `augment super` expression which executes the original initializer expression when evaluated.
+    If the variable being augmented **does** have a concrete implementation, then only the initializer has any meaning, and it replaces the original initializer.
+In this case the augmenting initializer may use an `augment super` expression which executes the original initializer expression when evaluated.

+    The `late` property of a variable must always be consistent between the augmented variable and its augmenting variables.

     If the variable declaration in the original library does not have a type annotation, then the type is inferred only using the original library's